sgnes/Cmm-scipt-for-TC277/README.md

 # Cmm-scipt-for-TC277
-Trace32 cmm script for Ifineon TC277 MCU
+Demo Trace32 CMM script for Ifineon TC277 MCU

+# How to use it

+open T32 software
+run flash.cmm
+run smp.cmm